This site uses cookies to improve your experience. They are safe and secure and never contain sensitive information. For more information click here.

 How does Case Management work?

-The RSLOs will case manage this support – coordinating interventions, monitoring progress, and measuring the impact with each school.
-RSLOs will have access to funding for some of these interventions when required.
-The case management support from RSLOs is available for schools to access at any point of the year.
+SSCE Cymru will case manage this support – coordinating interventions, monitoring progress, and measuring the impact with each school.
+SSCE Cymru may be able to access funding to support these interventions when required.
+The Case Management support from SSCE Cymru is available for schools to access at any point of the year.

 School guidance